-(1) As of March 31, 2019, 1.9% equity interests are held by other non-public shareholders, including certain directors, senior management and key employees in the company.
+- (1) As of March 31, 2020, 1.7% equity interests were held by other non-public shareholders, including certain directors, senior management and key employees in the company.
 See "Item 6.
-Directors, Senior Management and Employees - E. Share Ownership.

-- (2) We acquired 100% equity interest in Edge Franchising Co.
+Directors, Senior Management and Employees E. Share Ownership. - (2) We acquired 100% equity interest in Edge Franchising Co.
 Limited from the Edge Learning Centers Limited in November 2017.
 See "Item 7.
-Major Shareholders and Related Party Transactions B. Related Party Transactions." - (3) As of December 31, 2018, we had one franchised learning center in Singapore that was operated by our franchise partner in Singapore through a franchise agreement with Edge Franchising Co.
-Limited. - (4) As of December 31, 2018, we had two self-owned learning centers in Hong Kong that were operated through Bain Capital Rise Education (HK) Limited. - (5) Mr. Peng Zhang, a former employee of an affiliate of our principal shareholder, Bain Capital Rise Education IV Cayman Limited, and Mr. Yiding Sun, our chief executive officer and director, holding 80% and 20% of the VIE's equity interests, respectively. - (6) The remaining 49% equity interests are owned by an unrelated third party. - (7) Under PRC law, entities and individuals who establish and maintain ownership interests in private schools are referred to as "sponsors."
+Major Shareholders and Related Party Transactions B. Related Party Transactions." - (3) As of December 31, 2019, we had one franchised learning center in Singapore that was operated by our franchise partner in Singapore through a franchise agreement with Edge Franchising Co.
+Limited. - (4) As of December 31, 2019, we had two self-owned learning centers in Hong Kong that were operated through Rise Education International Limited. - (5) Mr. Peng Zhang, a former employee of an affiliate of our principal shareholder, Bain Capital Rise Education IV Cayman Limited, and Mr. Yiding Sun, our vice chairman and director, holding 80% and 20% of the VIE's equity interests, respectively. - (6) The remaining 49% equity interests are owned by an unrelated third party. - (7) Under PRC law, entities and individuals who establish and maintain ownership interests in private schools are referred to as "sponsors."
 The rights of sponsors vis-à-vis private schools are similar to those of shareholders vis-à-vis companies with regard to legal, regulatory and tax matters, but differ with regard to the rights to receive returns on investment and the distribution of residual properties upon termination and liquidation.
-As of December 31, 2018, we had established 16 private schools in China to operate our network of self-owned learning centers.
+As of December 31, 2019, we had established 19 private schools in China to operate our network of self-owned learning centers.
 For more information regarding school sponsorship and the difference between sponsorship and ownership under relevant laws and regulations, see "Item 4.
 Information of the Company-B. Business Overview-Regulations Related to Private Education in the PRC-The Law for Promoting Private Education and Its Implementation Rules." - (8) Learning centers are not legal entities under PRC law.
-As of December 31, 2018, we had 74 self-owned learning centers across China, 72 of which were operated by the 16 schools for which we are the sponsor and two of which was operated by Wuxi Rise Foreign Language Training Co., Ltd., a non-school enterprise. - Consulting Services Agreements - (10) Loan Agreements, Proxy Agreement, Call Option Agreement, Equity Pledge Agreement and Business Cooperation Agreement - (11) Proxy Agreement, Business Cooperation Agreement, Service Agreement, Call Option Agreement and Equity Pledge Agreement - (12) License Agreements and Comprehensive Services Agreements.
+As of December 31, 2019, we had 87 self-owned learning centers across China, 63 of which were operated by the 19 schools for which we are the sponsor and 24 of which were operated by non-school enterprises. - (9) Consulting Services Agreement. - (10) Loan Agreements, Proxy Agreement, Call Option Agreement, Equity Pledge Agreement, Business Cooperation Agreement. - (11) Proxy Agreement, Business Cooperation Agreement, Service Agreement, Call Option Agreement and Equity Pledge Agreement, Service Agreement, Consulting Service Agreement and License Agreement. - (12) License Agreements, License Agreements with respect to the Management System, Service Agreements, and Framework Agreements on Purchase of Teaching Materials.